 It is helpful if you can give some reasons explaining why you support or object to the proposed development.
 The reasons can include the following:

-- The layout, scale, design and external appearance of a building or extension
+- The layout, scale, massing, siting, design and external appearance of a building/extension

-- Parking, loading and turning facilities and the effect on traffic, road access, visibility and road safety
+- The effect on traffic, road access, visibility and road safety

 - Effect on listed buildings and conservation areas